Zoning Map / Property Cards / GIS

 - FEMA / Flood Insurance Rate Maps - online resources for finding information on flood zones.

 - USGS Map Center - interactive online resource local, state and national information pertaining to geological and topographical information.

 This map is in PDF format.
 This is the official zoning map for the Town and should be used for all zoning inquiries.
 The zoning information found in the GIS tool is for general information purposes only.

 Please note that recent zoning changes made at Town Meeting may not appear on the current map.
 Please contact the Planning & Economic Development Department if you have any questions.

 A Geographic Information System (GIS Software) is designed to store, retrieve, manage, display, and analyze all types of geographic and spatial data.
-The Town of Webster GIS allows you to seach for properties and, using many tools, view the information in mutiple ways such as parcel ID, zoning, aerial photos and much more.
+The Town of Webster GIS allows you to search for properties and, using many tools, view the information in multiple ways such as parcel ID, zoning, aerial photos and much more.
 There is a Quick Tips section that can help you learn about the many ways to view the data.

 Please note: this system is for reference purposes only.
 More information information about how often the parcel information and map updates can be found on the Disclaimer tab.

 Please contact the Assessing Department if you have any questions.